Skip to content

 UEM

-Managing mobile, desktop, and other endpoints together
+Mobile, desktop, and other endpoints

 What is autonomous endpoint management (AEM)?

-Autonomous endpoint management, or AEM, uses automation and intelligence to handle routine endpoint tasks with less hands-on effort from IT.
 The goal is not to remove admins from the picture.
-It’s to stop wasting skilled admin time on work a platform should be able to do by itself.
+It’s to stop spending skilled admin time on work a platform should be able to do by itself.

 That usually includes things like: